Public Art Policy

 Donors who wish to receive a tax credit are responsible for getting an appraisal.
 By law, the University Libraries cannot provide value estimates on gift material.
-The office of the Director for Libraries Advancement and the Coordinator for Access Services will work together to determine the appropriate process of receipt and acknowledgment for gifts of art.
+The office of the Director for Libraries Advancement and the Chair, Libraries Art Advisory Committee will work together to determine the appropriate process of receipt and acknowledgment for gifts of art.
 The documentation will identify and acknowledge the gift without appraising the work of art.

 Long-term Temporary Loan of Artwork

 In addition to gifts of art or art purchased for the Libraries by donors, the Libraries also will evaluate the long-term temporary loan of art pieces for display from the Campus Art Collection (as negotiated with the Campus Art Administrator), art owned by a University department or unit, or art owned by an individual.

 Long-term loans of art pieces for display will be covered by a written agreement (Agreement of Acceptance) that includes the details for duration, placement, security, and return of the item when the loan is over.
 Title of loaned materials will remain with the lending department or person.
 The care, security, and preservation of artwork that is loaned for display in the Libraries will be the responsibility of the owner, whether that entity is the Campus Art Collection, a department such as the School of Music, or an individual.